liyenhsu/Loan-Granting-Problem/README.md

 ### Results

-Feature engineering, exploratory data analysis and visualization, as well as two solutions using a logistic regression and a random forest classifier are shown in [loan.ipynb](loan.ipynb)
+Feature engineering, exploratory data analysis and visualization, as well as two solutions using a logistic regression and a random forest classifier are shown in [loan_eda_modeling.ipynb](loan_eda_modeling.ipynb)

 ### Reference